 AutoStore's business has seen a limited direct impact of Russia's invasion of Ukraine and subsequent sanctions.
-However, additional macro level complexity and implications could have negative impacts.
-AutoStore will continue to monitor the war in Ukraine and related global supply chain challenges.
+The direct impact of high energy prices is relatively muted for AutoStore.
+However, additional macro-level complexity and implications could have negative impacts.
+AutoStore will continue to closely monitor the war in Ukraine and related global supply chain challenges.